Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Vanderbilt Stats and Trends

-- In Vanderbilt's nine games this season, it has three wins against the spread.
+- Vanderbilt has three wins against the spread in nine games this year.

 - The Commodores have been underdogs by 21 points or more two times this year and have not covered the spread once.

-- When Vanderbilt scores more than 23.4 points, it is 2-1 against the spread and 2-1 overall.
+- When Vanderbilt records more than 23.4 points, it is 2-1 against the spread and 2-1 overall.

-- Vanderbilt is 1-2 against the spread and 1-2 overall when the team picks up more than 349.4 yards.
+- In games that Vanderbilt amasses more than 349.4 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Commodores have turned the ball over 11 more times (16 total) than the Wildcats have forced a turnover (5) this season.
+- The Commodores have turned the ball over 16 times this season, 11 more turnovers than the Wildcats have forced (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.